Sourdough Rolls

 ingredients for sourdough rolls on a table

 This is one of the easiest yeast bread recipes I make.
-Use a stand mixer to mix and knead yeast dough, but don’t worry if you don’t have one.
-You can knead the dough by hand.
+Use a stand mixer to mix and knead yeast dough with a dough hook attachment, but knead the dough by hand if you don’t have one.
 Or if you’re lucky and have a bread machine, knead the dough using the “dough” setting.
 That is the easiest yet.

 • Be sure that your water isn’t too hot when you add the yeast.
 It should be around 110-115 degrees Fahrenheit.